adityakmehrotra/Monopoly/README.md

 ### `Utility.java`:
 - This java file is the Utility class that holds all of the Utility operations
 - This file has functions that return the rent of the utility, given which other utilities the player has, and what the roll of the dice was (as this changes the value of rent)

+## Contributing
+Contributions to this project are welcome!
+Please fork the repository, make your changes, and submit a pull request for review.

 ## Last Updated
 03/27/2024